On the Environments of Giant Radio Galaxies: Summary

 \item We estimate the locations of GRGs with respect to the nearby large-scale filament structures and find that the median distance between GRGs and the nearest filaments is consistent with the median distances between the control samples and the nearest filaments.
 This result indicates that GRGs do not reside in low density environments in the context of large-scale structure. \end{enumerate} These results indicate that the local and large-scale environments of GRGs are mostly determined by processes within the host galaxies.
 No significant correlation between the existence of giant radio structures and their surrounding environments traced by stars is found.
 These findings suggest that the environments of GRGs play little role in the mechanisms giving rise to the giant radio structures.
 In other words, our results disfavor the hypothesis that the formation of GRGs is related to their local environments \citep[e.g.,][]{Mack1998}.

-In the context of feedback, we explore the effect of radio feedback on the properties of satellite galaxies.
+In the context of feedback, we explore the effect of the current radio activity on the properties of satellite galaxies.
 We find that the number of blue satellites does not depend on the sizes of GRGs nor their relative locations with respect to the radio lobes.
 In addition, the fraction of blue satellite galaxies around GRGs is consistent with the fraction around the control samples.
-These findings illustrate that the radio feedback has minimal influence on the properties of the surrounding galaxies.
+These findings illustrate that the current radio activity has minimal influence on the properties of the surrounding galaxies.

 In the near future, the complete LoTSS survey will detect $\sim 12,000$ GRGs across half of the sky \citep{Dabhade2020}.
 The combination of this large GRG sample, optical sky survey datasets, such as DESI \citep{Levi2013}, Euclid \citep{Amiaux2012}, and LSST \citep{Ivezic2019}, and X-ray sky survey datasets, such as eROSITA \citep{Merloni2012} will enable much more precise characterizations of the properties of the GRG host galaxies, the surrounding environments of GRGs, and the corresponding redshift evolution.
 In addition to giant radio galaxies, there are giant radio sources hosted by quasars found from the local Universe to beyond redshift 2.
 An interesting research direction is to perform IFU observations for these high-redshift giant radio quasars to map out the distribution of diffuse cool gas via Lyman alpha emission - a different tracer for the environments of high-redshift giant radio quasars \citep[e.g.,][]{Can2014}.
 By doing so, we will shed new light on our understanding of not only the nature and origin of these giant radio structures but also the role they play in galaxy formation and evolution.